MP for Reading West and Mid Berkshire

 Parliamentary Under-Secretary of State (Department for Education) (Equalities)

-Olivia Bailey is a Labour (Co-op) MP for Reading West and Mid Berkshire, elected in July 2024.
-She serves as Parliamentary Under-Secretary of State for Equalities in the Department for Education (a government role she has held since September 2025) and previously sat on the Pension Schemes Bill committee from July to September 2025.
+Olivia Bailey is a Labour (Co-op) MP for Reading West and Mid Berkshire, elected on 4 July 2024.
+She currently serves as Parliamentary Under-Secretary of State for Equalities in the Department for Education, a role she has held since 7 September 2025.
+Her background includes serving on the Pension Schemes Bill committee from 15 July to 11 September 2025.

-Declared financial interests include three entries under donations and other support (including loans) for her activities as an MP, one entry noting that a family member is engaged in third‑party lobbying, and one miscellaneous entry.
+Declared financial interests include three entries for donations and other support related to MP activities, one entry noting family members engaged in third-party lobbying, and one miscellaneous entry.

 Generated 21 February 2026